Rejoy-Puthussery/TaskbarWeekNumber/README.md

 This small script creates a taskbar entry with the current week number

 # Installation
-One way to install the script is to clone the repo and build using Visual Studio.
+Easiest way is to download the released executable and double click to run it.
-Another way is to download the released executable and double click to run it.
+Geekiest way to install the script is to clone the repo and build using Visual Studio :)

 # Stopping the script
 Right Click on the tray icon and click on exit